How to Market an Event: 75 Ideas to Promote an Event

 34. Curate content that supplements yours.
 People tend to get bored pretty fast if you only talk about yourself.
 Curate content from other websites and blogs, and share it on your social channels or own blog (or even in email) to keep them interested and show that you’re committed to your industry.

 35. Selectively “email gate” your content.
 This is both a content marketing and email marketing tip.
 Say you’ve found that 50% of people who sign up for email register for your event, but only 10% of those who read a guide do.
 You can “email gate” your guides so that visitors have to enter their email address — and agree to receive messages from you — to download your guides.
 This can discourage some users, but you can get around that by providing previews or samples of the first few pages.
-Remember to keep your eye on the prize!
+Remember to keep your eye on the prize – promoting your event!

 Search Engine Optimization (SEO)